CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 1. Switch to the query containing the SELECT statement to retrieve the address city for the latest customer record, and run it.
 This time, there should be no record for *Norman Newcustomer*.
 Using a transaction with these statements has triggered an automatic rollback.
 The level 16 conversion error is high enough to cause all statements to be rolled back.

-## Handle errors and explicitly rollback transactions
+## Task 3: Handle errors and explicitly rollback transactions

 Lower level errors can require that you explicitly handle the error and rollback any active transactions.